Vaavu Atoll

-Vaavu Atoll is an administrative division of the Maldives, comprising the natural atolls of Felidhu Atoll and the Vattaru Reef.
+Vaavu Atoll (ފެލިދެ އަތޮޅު) is an administrative division of the Maldives, comprising the natural atolls of Felidhu Atoll and the Vattaru Reef.

 It is the smallest administrative atoll in the Maldives in terms of population.

 This atoll is located 40 mi from the capital Malé, 60 minutes by speedboat, and 3 hours by dhoni.

 The Vaavu Atoll administrative division includes two geographical atolls.